Originally posted on MLK Jr. Day, 2022

 The American Schism is exacerbated by a closely-related conflict that is world-wide and has been in our faces but unrecognized since before our founding: the war between Equality/Justice and Freedom/Liberty.
 On the day we have chosen to recognize the efforts of Martin Luther King Jr.’s efforts to bring the right to vote to all Americans, it is important to recognize that the words and actions of the Republican Party (which could accurately be referred to as the Neo-Confederate Republican Party or the Army of Liberty) suggest that it is looking at the 2022 elections as the last battles of the Civil War.
 The shooting war ended in 1865, but the political sniping and symbolic assassinations by the ideological descendants of the Confederacy have never stopped.

-There are truths that the Neo-Confederate GOP does not want acknowledged or become part of public discourse.
-These truths are the foundational root cause of the January 6th Insurrection, the Big Lie, and the GOP’s intention to undermine and destroy the power of a strong federal government to enforce human rights, including the right for equal access to voting for every American.
+There are truths that leaders of the Republican Party do not want to become part of public discourse.
+These truths are the foundational root cause of the January 6th Insurrection, the Big Lie, and GOP leaders’ efforts to undermine and destroy the ability of a strong federal government to enforce human rights, including the right for equal access to voting for every American.

 Despite the importance their Antifederalist, states’ rights ancestors attached to human rights, the truth is that the Republican Party is comprised of Americans who are the ideological descendants of Confederate traitors who created “an antidemocratic, centralized state,” a country based upon a belief system that will be resurrected in parts of our country unless those of us who believe in American Democracy stand up against those who want to deny Americans their constitutionally guaranteed rights.
-What follows (as described by Stephanie McCurry in The Confederacy Was an Antidemocratic, Centralized State) is the philosophy that undergirds and motivates a significant portion of Neo-Confederate Republicans:
+What follows (as described by Stephanie McCurry in The Confederacy Was an Antidemocratic, Centralized State) is the philosophy that undergirds and motivates the actions of Neo-Confederate Republicans:

 … the centerpiece of the Confederate constitution—the words that upend any attempt to cast it simply as a copy of the original—was a wholly new clause that prohibited the government from ever changing the law of slavery: “No … law denying or impairing the right of property in negro slaves shall be passed.”
 It also moved to limit democracy by explicitly confining the right to vote to white men.
 Confederates wrote themselves a pro-slavery constitution for a pro-slavery state.